platformatic/semaforo/packages/semaforo-ui/README.md

 # Semaforo Feature Flag library

-This is a simple library with cli tools to provides a way to manage feature flags in React UI applications that use Auth0 for authentication.
+This is a library plus tools to provides a way to manage feature flags in React UI application that uses Auth0 for authentication.
-The assumption is that feature flags are stored in Auth0 and are available in the user object which can be populated using the user's`user_metadata` field.
+The assumption is that feature flags are stored in Auth0 and are available in the user object which is populated using the user's`user_metadata` field.
-A feature flag for a user is set if the property is present.
+A feature flag is set if the property is present.

 ```json
 {